-⟨ Figures 7 and 8 about here ⟩
+(Figures 7 and 8 about here)

 Since urbanization plausibly links geography to modern income, we ask whether the historic date of a country's urbanization matters to income today.
-Following Olsson and Hibbs (2005) and Putterman (2008), the implicit hypothesis is that the earlier a country was able to urbanize, the higher its present-day income can be.
-Figure 8 illustrates this possibility, plotting a country's real per capita income against the number of years since any of its grid cells first reached 10 percent urbanization.17 There is a strong positive correlation between current income and the time spell since urbanization began across countries, but it is also evident that there are three distinctive time periods.
+Following Olsson and Hibbs (2005), Putterman (2008) and Putterman and Weil (2010), and recognizing the conflicting evidence in Ashraf and Galor (2013), we investigate the hypothesis that the earlier a country was able to urbanize, the higher its present-day income will be.
+Figure 8 illustrates this possibility, plotting a country's real per capita income against the number of years since any of its grid cells first reached 10 percent urbanization.19 There is a strong positive correlation between current income and the time spell since urbanization began across countries, but it is also evident that there are three distinctive time periods.
 On the right hand side of the graph we find China and India, representing old civilizations with a substantial degree of urbanization already 1,500 and more years ago.
 The plurality of countries are "late" urbanizers, with urbanization at the 10% level occurring less than 400 or 500 years ago.
 In the middle part of the graph we find many European countries, including the older city-states of the Ancient Greeks and Romans, as well as Japan.

 We test the relationship between national income and cell-level urbanization more formally in a regression framework, again accounting for spatial dependence using the non-parametric spatial HAC estimator.
-The dependent variable here is per capita national income in PPP prices in 2000 taken from the Penn World Table (Heston et al., 2006).18 We regress the logarithm of per capita income on the number of years since at least one of a country's grid cells passed each of the urbanization thresholds.
+The dependent variable here is per capita national income in PPP prices in 2000 taken from the Penn World Table (Heston et al., 2006).20 We regress the logarithm of per capita income on the number of years since at least one of a country's grid cells passed each of the urbanization thresholds: